botelhoa/Dog_Whistle_Hate/README.md

-# Under Construction...
+## Deciphering Dog Whistles: Evaluating Automated Detection Algorithms for Multimodal Hate (Botelho 2020)

-## This repository contains the code used to produce the results in _Deciphering Dog Whistles: Evaluating Automated Detection Algorithms for Multimodal Hate (Botelho 2020)_
+This respository contains the code used to produce the results in _Deciphering Dog Whistles: Evaluating Automated Detection Algorithms for Multimodal Hate (Botelho 2020)_.
+A special thanks to Scott Hale and Bertie Vidgen for advising the research and the Oxford Internet Institute and The Alan Turing Institute for their generous support.

+This repo is still under construction.

 Warning: Data contains sensitive content